 With the specific goals of developing new kinds of audiences and providing frameworks for the growth of further experimentation, awarded projects create unconventional and expansive forms of interaction, exchange, provocation, and surprise.

 In 2019 the Rocket Grants program awarded a total of $60,000 to innovative, community-engaged art projects in surprising places – in addition to the $452,000 distributed since the program’s inception.

-Ten grants were awarded at two levels: Eight Full Project Grants at levels from $3,000 to $6,000, and two Research & Development Grants of $2,000 for complex projects requiring more planning time.
+Ten grants were awarded at two levels: Nine Project Grants at levels from $3,000 to $6,000, and two Research & Development Grants of $2,000 for complex projects requiring more planning time.
 R&D grant recipients can request an additional $4,000 for implementation at some time before the next cycle begins.
-Three R&D awards from 2016 also received implementation funding in early 2017.
+Two R&D awards from 2016 also received implementation funding in early 2018.
 To learn more about this program and the projects supported by Rocket Grants please explore this site.

 The Andy Warhol Foundation has invested in the creation of a growing national network of regional re-granting programs – supporting Alternative Exposure in San Francisco, California; The Idea Fund in Houston, Texas; The Precipice Fund in Portland, Oregon; The Propeller Fund in Chicago, Illinois; Kindling Fund in Portland, Maine; The Platforms Fund in New Orleans; Wavemaker Grants in Miami, Florida; The Grit Fund in Baltimore, Maryland; The Fulcrum Fund in Albuquerque, New Mexico; and the Visual Arts Fund in Minneapolis, Minnesota; The Velocity Fund in Philadelphia – in addition to the Rocket Grants program.
 The Foundation aims to support the independent creative activity of artists by partnering with leading artist-centered, visual arts organizations across the country.